AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Glossary: Key AI and Productivity Terms for Virtual Assistants

-Prompt Template A reusable prompt structure with variable fields that can be filled for each specific use case, the building block of an AI productivity system for virtual assistants that produces consistent outputs without starting from scratch each time.
+Prompt Template: A reusable prompt structure with variable fields that can be filled for each specific use case.
+The building block of an AI productivity system that produces consistent outputs without starting from scratch each time.

-Structured Prompt A prompt with explicitly defined parameters (context, output format, word count, tone, required sections) that consistently produces usable AI output without requiring extensive rewriting.
-The opposite of a generic prompt (“write an email about X”).
+Structured Prompt: A prompt with explicitly defined parameters (context, output format, word count, tone, required sections) that consistently produces usable AI output without requiring extensive rewriting.

 About the Author